nanosmartsys/probabilistic_outage_pred/README.md

 # Probabilistic Storm and Electric Utility Customer Outage Prediction
 Our probabilistic models comprise a storm model and a null model.
 Both models count of customer outages as a random variable.
-Whereas the former uses the Poisson Mixture Model (PMM) to model instances of the storm and non-storm events (two populations) in the outage count data by computing probability density function (pmf) distributions from the population, the latter defines a null hypothesis that a given count of outage observation has no storm  and thus, estimate a lambda parameter that is true across each observation by fitting Poisson and negative binomial models.
+Whereas the former uses the Poisson Mixture Model (PMM) to model instances of the storm and non-storm events (two populations) in the outage count data by computing probability mass function (pmf) distributions from the population, the latter defines a null hypothesis that a given count of outage observation has no storm  and thus, estimate a lambda parameter that is true across each observation by fitting Poisson and negative binomial models.
 Specifically, the null models generate empirical p-values under the assumption that the null is true - that is, compute the probability of generating outages that are at least as extreme as our test statistics assuming our null is true.

 # Data Description